 This course will acquaint students with the structure and function of the human body with emphasis on coordination and adjustment mechanisms and correlation with necessary chemical processes.
 Laboratory periods provide practical understanding of human systems and evaluation of fundamental concepts.
+Three-hour lecture, three-hour laboratory per week.

 Prerequisite: BIOL 201

-BIOL 203 Human Nutrition
+Human Nutrition